fatimohegbinola/fatimohegbinola/README.md

 - 👋 Hi, I’m fatima
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Data Analysis

 <!---
 fatimohegbinola/fatimohegbinola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.